Taxing is easy; government prudence is hard

 Saskatchewan’s recent budget produced a cottage industry of commentary with praise for Premier Brad Wall’s government.
-Much of it centres on his government’s “tough choices.”
+Much of it centers on his government’s “tough choices.”
 That includes raising the provincial sales tax, broadening its base and cutting government salaries by 3.5 per cent.
 In addition, the province is shuttering a government-owned bus company.

 Some of the praise is deserved.
 Base-broadening – providing taxpayers receive a reduction somewhere else (only partially achieved in the Saskatchewan budget) – is smart tax policy.
 It spreads taxes more thinly.
 That makes the tax burden less burdensome for all.
 Also, a greater reliance on consumption taxes is preferable to overly high income and business tax; sales and consumption taxes (not the same thing) do less damage to economic growth and job creation.